-Mark Saltzman "That is the obvious difference - that in the classroom you're talking about accumulated knowledge and ideas that have been tested and known in lots of different ways, so it's not so controversial or open-ended.
+Advanced General Physics; Gravity, Astrophysics, and Cosmology; Perspectives on Science and Engineering talking about accumulated knowledge and ideas that have been tested and known in lots of different ways, so it's not so controversial or open-ended.
 Almost everything you do in a research laboratory is open-ended, and there is not any one way to get from point A to point B. Sometimes you don't even know what point B is.
 You're probing to find it in different ways and you don't know what the outcome will be."